 Existing Marine Corps Bachelor Housing or Navy Permanent Party and Extended Stay accommodations, which are not accessible, are permitted to provide a "certificate of non-availability" (CNA) to the traveler.
-Existing bachelor housing which are not accessible are required to comply with PDPS-94-01, NAVFAC Planning and Design Policy Statement, Barrier Free Design, Accessibility Requirements upon renovation.
-However, non-compliance alone does not trigger the requirement to comply.
+Non-compliance with the DoD ABA Standards alone does not trigger the requirement to comply.